 Once you've found results that you like, you'll have a better idea of how to make the most of influencer marketing.

-Following that, you'll want to double (triple) down and collaborate with more influencers to reach new audiences and scale your business.
+Following that, you'll want to double down and collaborate with more influencers to reach new audiences and scale your business.

-Even when your influencer marketing campaign is underway, you should have set dates for measuring its success.
-Not all influencer marketing campaigns are successful, but with each one you create, you should learn something new.
+Ultimately, you’ll want to remember that not all influencer marketing campaigns are successful, but with each one you create, you should learn something new.

-The statistics we've examined paint a clear picture: influencer marketing is especially effective and here to stay.
+The statistics we've examined paint a clear picture: influencer marketing is especially effective and is here to stay.